Weighted dependency graphs: Introduction

 \subsection{Finding weighted dependency graphs}

-The proof of our normality criterion (\cref{ThmMain}) is quite elementary and easy, so that the contribution of this paper is to identify a good framework that covers many different objects.
-Nevertheless, one could argue that the difficulty of proving a central limit theorem has only been shifted to the difficulty of finding an appropriate weighted dependency graph.
+The proof of our normality criterion (\cref{ThmMain}) is quite elementary and easy.
+Therefore, one could argue that the difficulty of proving a central limit theorem has only been shifted to the difficulty of finding an appropriate weighted dependency graph.
 Indeed, proving that a given weighted graph $\WDep$ is a weighted dependency graph for a given family of random variables $\{Y_\alpha, \alpha \in A\}$ consists in establishing bounds on all joint cumulants $\kappa(Y_\alpha; \alpha \in B)$, where $B$ is a multiset of elements of $A$.
 We refer to this problem as {\em proving the correctness} of the weighted dependency graph $\WDep$.
 Attacking it head-on is rather challenging.
 (The definition of joint cumulants is given in \cref{EqDefCumulant}; the precise bound that should be proved can be found in \cref{EqFundamental}, but is not relevant for the discussion here.)

 To avoid this difficulty, we give in \cref{SectTools} three general results that help proving the correctness of a weighted dependency graph.
 These results make the application of our normality criterion much easier in general, and almost immediate in some cases.